junxit/us-congress-bills-110/metadata.md

 - 2008-05-13 — Introduced in House
 - 2008-05-13 — Introduced in House
 - 2008-05-13 — Referred to the House Committee on Natural Resources.
+- 2008-05-15 — Referred to the Subcommittee on Water and Power.
+- 2008-06-25 — Committee Consideration and Mark-up Session Held.
+- 2008-06-25 — Ordered to be Reported by Voice Vote.
+- 2008-06-25 — Subcommittee on Water and Power Discharged.
+- 2008-07-31 — Placed on the Union Calendar, Calendar No. 528.
+- 2008-07-31 — Reported by the Committee on Natural Resources.
+H. Rept.
+110-814.
+- 2008-07-31 — Reported by the Committee on Natural Resources.
+H. Rept.
+110-814.